RahmanSumaya/Bank-management-system-project-in-cpp/README.md

 The account balance will never be allowed to fall below `20`.
 If a user attempts to reduce the balance below this amount, the action will be stopped, and a warning will be given.

 ## Support
-If our project seemed helpful please give us a star 🌟  It will help our project to reach more people
+If you found our project helpful, we would greatly appreciate it if you could give us a star🌟It will help our project to reach more people
 ## Contributing

 Contributions are always welcome!